 Here are some types of images to use in your blog content:

 Recommended reading: 6 Great Graphic Design Tools For Marketers And Visual Content Creators

 Blog commenting is one of the oldest tactics in the book.
 Yet, it's still one of the most powerful ways to connect, engage, and create meaningful relationships with your readers and other bloggers.

 That being said, there is a right way and a wrong way of using blog commenting to promote your blog for traffic.

 The wrong way is spamming and leaving useless comments just for the sake of link dropping.
 Comments that provide zero value.

-Here’s an example of what I would call a useless comment:
+Here's an example of what I would consider a useless comment: